ilhangrn/Cpool/README.md

 # CPool
-This is project for creating useful functions, libraries and guides in C.
+Project to bring up useful functions, libraries and guides in C.